 STB has begun to engage relevant businesses and organisations on possible safe management measures to be taken for these activities or settings.
 STB will advise businesses and organisations on the approval processes and timelines for resumption at a later date.

-Under Phase Two, home-based services, including those involving visitors to the home, will be allowed to resume, as long as they comply with prevailing rules and safe management measures, including the cap of five visitors allowed in the home at any one time.
+Home-based services, including those involving visitors to the home, are allowed to resume in accordance, with prevailing rules and safe management measures, including the cap of eight visitors allowed in the home at any one time.
 Service providers are required to wear masks and maintain a one metre distancing.

 Home-based services that involve customers entering one’s home for a prolonged period e.g. private dining and hairdressing services must deploy SafeEntry.